pcda17/pcda17.github.io/index.md

 > • If you’re working with very large datasets, you may need to allocate more memory for OpenRefine:
 > [https://github.com/OpenRefine/OpenRefine/wiki/FAQ:-Allocate-More-Memory](https://github.com/OpenRefine/OpenRefine/wiki/FAQ:-Allocate-More-Memory)

 Reflect on this exercise and how it relates to the readings by van Hooland and Verborgh.
+The length of the post depends on how long it takes the student to generate a response that takes all the readings into account.

 ##### ▸ In-Class Outline